 - 4-Port Switching Hub.
-The Wireless Router incorporates a 4-port 10/100BaseT switching hub, making it easy to create or extend your LAN. - DHCP Server Support.
+The Wireless Broadband router incorporates a 4-port 10/100BaseT switching hub, making it easy to create or extend your LAN. - DHCP Server Support.
 Dynamic Host Configuration Protocol provides a dynamic IP address to PCs and other devices upon request.
-The Wireless Router can act as a DHCP Server for devices on your local LAN and WLAN. - Multi Segment LAN Support.
-LANs containing one or more segments are supported, via the Wireless Router's RIP (Routing Information Protocol) support and built-in static routing table.
+The Wireless Broadband router can act as a DHCP Server for devices on your local LAN and WLAN. - Multi Segment LAN Support.
+LANs containing one or more segments are supported; via the Wireless Broadband router's RIP (Routing Information Protocol) support and built-in static routing table.